 Documentation and record keeping represent a critical aspect of an intern's work.
 Interns will be responsible for writing progress notes on each of their patients.
-Most often, these notes are part of an electronic medical record (EMR) called Epic EMR that the hospital uses across most sites.
+Most often, these notes are part of an electronic medical record (EMR) called "Epic" that the hospital uses across most sites.

 Although it may be time-consuming, the writing of progress notes is mandatory and part of each intern's responsibilities as they learn to become a professional psychologist.
 As is the case with all clinical staff, interns must be conscientious about creating and maintaining the clinical record and completing all other documentation in a timely fashion.
-Generally, this means submitting notes within 24 hours of a session.
-Remember, "If you didn't document it, it didn't happen" is the rule of thumb in most clinical settings.
+Generally, this means completing your note within 24-72 hours of the end of a session.
+And remember: "If you don't document it, it didn't happen" is the rule of thumb in most clinical settings.